AJGreaves/picflip/testing.md

 **11. No limit to the number or characters that could be entered as a user name** An unlimited size string could be added to the userName field, causing display issues (name going beyond the width of the area it is to be displayed in) and potential security risks.
-- Fix: The input field had a maximum lenght of 15 characters set in the html.
+- Fix: The input field had a maximum length of 15 characters set in the html.

 **12. Footer Tab displaying in odd places and cutting through game board on screens with a short height and wide width** This bug was caused by the height properties of the dashboard and game board.